- Who can Participate?

 Q: What are road conditions like?
 Do you go off-road?

 Road conditions range from OK to bad to horrible.
+Expect large potholes, bumps, etc even on the state numbered roads.
 Some rides have short packed dirt sections, particularly in Vermont.
 (The dirt is sometimes preferable to the pavement.)
 Some riders find 28mm+ tires to be preferable for this reason.
 Riders should come prepared to handle a wide range of road conditions.

 Q: Can I download a Cue sheet in advance?